SAP/ui5-uiveri5/docs/usage/browser.md

 ```

 ## Synchronization
-If you have a very advanced navigation or authentication scenario, you can explicitly
+If the application does a page reload or redirect, you will have an issue as UIVeri5 scripts
-load UIVeri5 browser dependencies and synchronize with UI5 using the method `browser.loadUI5Dependencies()`.
+are not loaded in the new UI5 page.
+Use `browser.loadUI5Dependencies()` to explicitly load UIVeri5
+browser dependencies.
 It returns a promise and is synchronized with the control flow.
-Call this method only once after a page is loaded.
+Call this method
+only once after a page is loaded.
 In standard scenarios this is not necessary and we recommend against using it.